ipfs/ipfs-docs/docs/community/contribute/grammar-formatting-and-style.md

 The IPFS Docs project follows the _GitHub Flavored Markdown_ syntax for markdown.
 This way, all articles display properly within GitHub itself.
 This gives readers the option to view articles on [the docs website](https://docs.ipfs.io) or [its GitHub repo](https://github.com/ipfs/ipfs-docs).

+#### Relative links

+If you include internal (relative) links to other content on NFT School, please link to them using full relative paths (e.g. use `../` for climbing a directory) and specifying the file's full name (e.g. a`wesome-tutorial.md#subheading`).
+This ensures that users who read docs content directly in-repo on GitHub's web UI are able to follow relative links correctly.

 ### Rules

 We use the rules set out in the [VSCode Markdownlint](https://github.com/DavidAnson/vscode-markdownlint) extension.
 You can import these rules into any text editor like Vim or Sublime.
 All rules are listed [within the Markdownlint repository](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).